marcoroganovic/ajaxify/README.md

 ## Promise based AJAX library

+Extremely simple to use library for AJAX request that's based on ES2015 Promises.

 ### GET Method

 If second argument is boolean `true` the browser will send request for data in